pgRouting/workshop/docs/un_sdg/sdg7-energy.rst

 Pre-processing roads data
 ================================================================================
-First step is to pre-process the data obtained from :ref:`Data for Sustainable Development Goals`.
+First step is to pre-process the data obtained from :ref:`un_sdg/data:Data for Sustainable Development Goals`.
 This section will work the graph that is going to be used for processing.
 While building the graph, the data has to be inspected to determine if there is any invalid data.
 This is a very important step to make sure that the data is of required quality. pgRouting can also be used to do some Data Adjustments.
 This will be discussed in further sections.

 Setting the Search Path of Roads
 --------------------------------------------------------------------------------
 First step in pre processing is to set the search path for ``Roads`` data.
 Search path is a list of schemas helps the system determine how a particular table is to be imported.

 Exercise 1: Inspecting the current schemas ...............................................................................
 Inspect the schemas by displaying all the present schemas using the following command

 .. code-block:: bash